saro2808/website/README.md

 * creation of Saroy,
 * TUMO 3D,
 * homework (complex analysis and field theory & multiple integrals)
-* secret path that only I will know (maybe); login may also be added; this may be useful for example for adding humors without redeploying the website.
+* secret path that only I will know (maybe); login may also be added; this may be useful for example for adding humors without redeploying the website

 update periodically
 * math problems with the new ones,
-* favorite music and musicians.
+* favorite music and musicians

+consider using KaTeX, LaTeX, MathJax for math